Lynch's slave pen: Background

 Bernard M. Lynch was born in Maryland in 1814.
-After moving to Saint Louis, Lynch amassed wealth from his involvement in multiple enterprises related to the domestic slave trade in the United States.
-These endeavors included but were not limited to operating the slave pen at Fifth and Myrtle Streets as well as another nearby jail on Locust Street between Fourth and Fifth Streets, where he also sold enslaved people.
+After moving to St. Louis, Lynch amassed wealth from his involvement in multiple enterprises related to the domestic slave trade in the United States.
+These endeavors included but were not limited to operating the slave pen at Fifth and Myrtle streets as well as another nearby jail on Locust Street between Fourth and Fifth streets, where he also sold enslaved people.
 According to the 1860 census, Lynch's estate was valued at $38,700.
 The slave schedule from the 1860 census also recorded that Lynch owned three enslaved people: a thirty-five-year-old woman, a sixteen-year-old girl, and a nine-year-old boy.
 Each enslaved person was additionally described as "mulatto."